aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/canvas-manipulation/clippingxps/_index.md

 ---
-title: How to Clip XPS with Aspose.Page for .NET
+title: Clip XPS Documents Using Aspose.Page for .NET
 linktitle: Clipping XPS
 second_title: Aspose.Page .NET API
 description: Learn how to clip XPS documents using Aspose.Page for .NET.
 This step‑by‑step guide shows you how to create, manipulate, and save XPS files efficiently.